Sleepyhead1111/mymarkdown/README.md

 ComMT(Comprehensive Machine Translation benchmark) is a diverse translation-related dataset, aiming to assess how well the machine translation system generalizes across various tasks that evaluate different aspects of a translation model.

-While there have been datasets developed for fine-tuning LLMs for multiple translation tasks, our focus is on a broader range of application scenarios.
-We hope that such a benchmark can be adopted to provide a systematic  evaluation of machine translation systems, and that this, in turn, will encourage practitioners to pay more attention to the issue of generalization when developing these systems.
+While there have been datasets developed for fine-tuning LLMs for multiple translation tasks, ComMT focus on a broader range of application scenarios.
+Hope that such a benchmark can be adopted to provide a systematic evaluation of machine translation systems, and that this, in turn, will encourage practitioners to pay more attention to the issue of generalization when developing these systems.

+Datas are collected mainly from public resources, driven by two goals:
+1. Find as many data sources as possible in order to increase data diversity, focusing primarily on well-established repositories  such as OPUS, WMT, and Papers with Code.
+These sources have been widely used in MT research.
+2. Collect as much high-quality, manually annotated translation data as possible.
+To uphold data quality, only those datas that had undergone manual annotation are retained.
+To further refine this dataset and remove potentially low-quality samples, the COMETkiwi model is employed for filtering.

 ### Supported Tasks and Languages